wangzhongguo/piglit/replayer/README.md

 reachable through Windows' `PATH` environment variable.

 Alternatively, all of the paths for specific binaries can be set via piglit's configuration file or env variables.
-Check the documenation at [piglit.conf.example](piglit.conf.example) for further details.
+Check the documentation at [piglit.conf.example](piglit.conf.example) for further details.